aayushi173/EV-Charging-Toronto/README.md

 ### Green P Parking and Model:

-Performed data cleaning tasks such as standardizing formats, handling missing values, and removing duplicates.
+Performed data cleaning tasks such as standardizing formats, handling missing values, and removing duplicates on GreenPParking dataset sourced from https://open.toronto.ca/dataset/green-p-parking/ and cleaned file is stored at "../Data/DataProcessing/parking_data.csv".

  Converted character columns to numeric class.

- Extract street name from the address.
+ Extracted street name from the address.

  Added a column named Convert set to 1 for already existing EV Charging Stations and 0 for the others.